janimattiellonen/discgolf-diary/Road to Tyyni.md

 ## Current focus

 - practise putting, every week should contain at least one session of putting practise
-- accuracy and consistency over distance
+- accuracy and consistency over distance, I have a lot of issues with the disc darting to the left and right
 - create training programs for each week and try to stick to them
 - if suitable, create main themes for each month
 - try to gather footage of your throws, at least a couple of times per month